williamhe101/2023web/content/authors/admin/_index.md

     url: [https://www.utdallas.edu]

 # Short bio (displayed in user profile at end of posts)
 bio: My interests include radio frequency applications (RF), PCBs, and computer hardware.
-I also enjoy having fun with friends and learning more about psychology to better appreciate the world.
+I also enjoy having fun with friends and learning more about psychology to appreciate the world better.

 # Interests to show in About widget
 interests: